Skip to content

 Data from STUDY.md §9 (15-repository benchmark, 2 642 classified findings).

-Capability drift SonarQube pylint / mypy jscpd / CPD Sourcegraph Cody
+Capability drift SonarQube pylint / mypy jscpd / CPD DeepSource GitHub Adv.
+Security

-Explainability Deficit (complex undocumented fns) Yes Partial Partial No No
+Explainability Deficit (complex undocumented fns) Yes Partial Partial No Partial (AI) No

-Composite Health Score Yes Yes (different) No No No
+Composite Health Score Yes Yes (different) No No Yes (different) No

-Trend Tracking (score over time) Yes Yes No No No
+Trend Tracking (score over time) Yes Yes No No Partial No

-SARIF Output (GitHub Code Scanning) Yes Yes No No No
+SARIF Output (GitHub Code Scanning) Yes Yes No No Yes Yes

 Tool-by-Tool Comparison